cleanrobotics/cleanrobotics.github.io/_posts/2018-01-19-pitchwerksandcleanrobotics.md

 ---
 We recently sat down with the Pitchwerks podcast host Scot MacTaggart to discuss buyer motivations, end user education, and the future of waste management.
 Listen to our conversation here or find @pitchwerks on the podcast platform of your choice.

+Drop us your comments here[http://www.cleanrobotics.com/#contact] and don't forget to spread teh word and share with your friends.

+Happy Listening!

 <iframe style="border: none" src="//html5-player.libsyn.com/embed/episode/id/6133435/height/90/theme/custom/autoplay/no/autonext/no/thumbnail/yes/preload/no/no_addthis/no/direction/backward/render-playlist/no/custom-color/87A93A/" height="90" width="100%" scrolling="no"  allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>